lasest/selenium_grid_tests/README.md

 ## Project structure

 - `build`: contains files for building container images
-- `deployment`: contains file for running containers
+- `deployment`: contains files for running containers
-- `scripts`: contains files to run the project locally (without containers)
+- `scripts`: contains files for running the project without containers
-- `src`: contains utility functions necessary for text execution, tests for those functions and actual website tests
+- `src`: contains utility functions necessary for test execution, tests for those functions and actual website tests.
+Website tests are in `./src/simbirsoft/tests/test_website.py`

 ## How to run